calledit/x86_x64_function_tracer/README.md

 1. Start with a simple short trace to verify setup.
 2. Run, reproduce behavior, inspect the generated trace.
 3. If the target crashes after instrumentation:
+   - Look at c:\dbg\debug_output.txt and other output files for exception info to find the issue.
    - Add crashing functions to `function_exclusions`.
    - Re-run and iterate.
 4. Exclude hot-loop functions to reduce slowdown.